fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 But not all sentences are so "simple".

-> "She had some amazing news to share but nobody to share it with." 🤔
+> "OMG XD !
+New LP soooooo sick!" 🤔

 There are multiple challenges that can make this task much more difficult :